33 Profitable Businesses To Start With 50k in Kenya

 The good thing is you can start with 50k, depending on the standards.

 You should choose a location in town and near roads where you can easily access customers.
-You will need an area with steady water because that’s the main ingredient in your car wash business.
+You will need an area with steady water because that’s the main tool in your car wash business.

 Furthermore, you will also need to buy a small tank, 500-1500 litres, which would cost you around 4k to 8k.
 In addition, you need detergent, a car wash pressure machine, and a drier.